-Occasionally, our clients are fortunate enough from a tax-planning standpoint to take advantage of the 0% long-term capital gain tax bracket.
-The 0% long-term capital gain bracket was created in 2003 under President Bush’s Jobs Growth and Tax Relief Reconciliation Act and was later made permanent under the American Taxpayer Relief Act of 2012.
-This legislation can produce significant tax savings for individuals with taxable income below the 15% ordinary income tax bracket.
-While the mechanics of the 0% tax calculation can be a bit overwhelming, the main point to remember is that married couples must have less than $75,900 of taxable income or individuals with less than $37,950 of taxable income in 2017; there may be an opportunity to harvest some long-term capital gains and pay $0 additional federal tax.
+Occasionally, our clients are fortunate from a tax planning standpoint to take advantage of the 0% long-term capital gain tax bracket.
+The 0% long-term capital gain bracket was created in 2003 under President Bush’s, Jobs Growth and Tax Relief Reconciliation Act and was later made permanent under the American Taxpayer Relief Act of 2012.
+This legislation can produce significant tax savings for those individuals with taxable income below the 15% ordinary income tax bracket.
+While the mechanics of the 0% tax calculation can be a bit overwhelming, in order to qualify in 2017 married couples must have less than $75,900 of taxable income or individuals with less than $37,950 of taxable income.
+There may be an opportunity to harvest some long-term capital gains and pay $0 of additional federal tax.
 Keep in mind, the additional income created by harvesting gains may increase a taxpayer’s state tax liability, but more often than not, the opportunity is still too good to pass up.

-There have been plenty of articles written since 2003 about the 0% capital gain bracket, and rightfully so, it’s a good deal for taxpayers if properly utilized; however, the purpose of this article is not to reiterate the benefits.
-Instead, I’d like to highlight a potential pitfall that may be waiting for those low-income tax payers who are also eligible for a premium tax credit under the Affordable Care Act of 2010.
+There have been plenty of articles written since 2003 about the 0% capital gain bracket, and rightfully so, it’s a good deal for taxpayers if properly utilized; however, the purpose of this article is not to reiterate the benefits of the 0% capital gains rate, rather I’d like to highlight a potential pitfall that may be waiting for those low-income taxpayers who are also eligible for a premium tax credit under the Affordable Care Act of 2010.

 Most taxpayers who are not covered by a group health insurance plan, and not yet eligible for Medicare, are enrolled in a Marketplace plan.
-Marketplace plans are private health insurance plans that must meet the requirements set forth by the Department of Health and Human Services, which ensures a reasonable level of health insurance for all individuals.
-Under the Affordable Care Act, low-income taxpayers may also be eligible for significant premium tax credits to help offset or potentially eliminate all premiums due for the aforementioned health insurance coverage.
-The amount of a taxpayer’s premium tax credit is determined by the taxpayer’s family size and combined income for the year, relative to the federal poverty line.
+Marketplace plans are private health insurance plans that must meet the requirements set forth by the Department of Health and Human Services, which ensure at least some reasonable level of health insurance for all individuals.
+Under the Affordable Care Act, low-income taxpayers may also be eligible for significant premium tax credits that can offset or potentially eliminate all premiums due to the aforementioned health insurance coverage.
+The taxpayer’s premium tax credit amount is determined by the taxpayer’s family size and income for the year, relative to the federal poverty line.
 If the taxpayer’s income falls between 100% and 400% of the federal poverty line for the year, they will receive at least some premium tax credit.

 Here are the most common federal poverty thresholds: